mejasonatkinson/playground-git/notes/git-tutorial--w3school.md

 The keyword global is used to set the global values for the name and email for every repo. you can remove the `--global` keyword if you only want to set the values for the name and email address, for the repo you are in.

 ----

-*The following is Git commands, and are just common terminal commands*
+*The following are not Git commands, and are just common terminal commands*

 User `mkdir` to make a directory/new folder